-This technology was initially adopted by the Copper and Nickel industry, and is now a mainstream technology for the recovery, upgrade and refinement of Precious Metals and is used widely for:
+This technology was initially adopted by the Copper and Nickel industry, and is now a mainstream technology for the recovery, upgrade and refining of Precious Metals and is used widely for:

 - Treatment of ashes from gold /silver refining and jewelry manufacturing